 Being married to a veteran with PTSD isn’t always a smooth ride.
 My own marriage has been scarred by depression, secondary trauma, and alcoholism, but I’ll be honest with you: these problems weren’t always my husband’s fault.
 I dragged plenty of my own humanness into this relationship.
 That being said, I love being a veteran’sContinue reading “18 Reasons I Love Being a Veteran’s Spouse”

 His eyes turned black like fear.
 I didn’t want to get too close.
 Every once in a while, he seemed startled to see me beside him, as if he weren’t sure who I was or what I meant to do to him.
 That night, he cried.
 He raged.
-He watched his friends die in hisContinue reading “Flashbacks in Veterans and How They Impact Spouses”
+He watched his friends die in hisContinue reading “Flashbacks in Veterans: When the War Never Ended”

 Extensive research shows that veterans’ PTSD and domestic violence often go hand-in-hand to terrorize families already desperately trying to survive.
 Whether they’re perpetrators or victims, war veterans with PTSD experience significantly more violence in their homes than civilians who don’t have PTSD.

 One of the most common ways that combat veterans cope with their PTSD is by drinking alcohol.
 A lot of alcohol.
-In fact, one-third of veterans currently treated for PTSD also struggle with alcoholism, and those are only the ones getting help.
-So, if your soldier suffers from a drinking problem, know that you’re definitelyContinue reading “PTSD and Alcoholism: Making a Bad Situation Even Worse”
+In fact, one-third of veterans currently getting treated for PTSD also struggle with alcoholism, and those are only the ones getting help.
+As a spouse, this can be a frustrating situation until we takeContinue reading “PTSD and Alcoholism: Making a Bad Situation Even Worse”